Editor, NCFR Report: Family Focus

-- Write an overview for the theme of each issue.
+- Write an overview of the theme for each issue.

 - Maintain discretion on all confidential information gained through the editor position.

-- Ensure smooth transition to next editor at the completion of their term.
+- Ensure a smooth transition to the next editor at the completion of their term.

-The editor should recuse themselves from editing an article on which she or he has a potential conflict of interest.
+The editor should recuse themselves from editing an article on which they have a potential conflict of interest.